medpaf/hawk/README.md

 ![135713734-93ac0416-0a67-4a7e-aeb2-7ee70dc7d103~3](https://user-images.githubusercontent.com/61552222/136041183-34e52f67-f93f-4cea-9df6-38d3b5cc5163.png)

-MedSec is a network and pentest utility that I developed so that I could perform different kinds of task using the same suite, instead of jumping from one tool to another.
+medsec is a network and pentest utility that I developed so that I could perform different kinds of task using the same suite, instead of jumping from one tool to another.

 Currently, this script can perform a good variety of tasks such as:
 - Port scans, including SYN, TCP, UDP, ACK, comprehensive scan;